durandaltheta/cpp_template_workshop/lesson_2_basic_templates_part_2.md

 }
 ```

-This doesn't capture the *exact* meaning, you may need to refer to the link I posted for greater detail, but in my experience this is a useful mental model, because the utility this concept brings to `c++` programming is tied to the idea of something "about to go out of existence", enabling "rvalue move semantics".
+This doesn't capture the *exact* meaning, you may need to refer to the [value categories](https://en.cppreference.com/w/cpp/language/value_category) page for greater detail, but in my experience this is a useful mental model, because the utility this concept brings to `c++` programming is tied to the idea of something "about to go out of existence", enabling something called "rvalue move semantics".

 ### Why are lvalues and rvalues important?
 In `c` there are two ways to store data, by-value (variables) and by-reference (pointers).
 Variables exist at a memory address, while pointers hold the value of *another* value's memory address.